chipsalliance/firrtl-spec/spec.md

 inst passthrough of Passthrough
 ```

-This assumes you have a module named `Passthrough` declared elsewhere in your FIRRTL design.
+This assumes you have a module named `Passthrough` declared elsewhere in the current circuit.
 The keyword `of`{.firrtl} is used instead of a colon (`:`{.firrtl}).

 The type of a submodule instance is bundle type determined by its ports.